JordanMarr/ReactiveElmish.Avalonia/README.md

 ### Benefits
 * Some people may prefer using xaml, and it can be an easier sell for some teams due to the immediate availability of all community controls.
-* Bindings have to be created for controls.
-Some controls (such as the DataGrid) are too "OOP" and are difficult or impossible to create bindings for.
-This makes a library like Elmish.Avalonia very useful.
+* Bindings have to be created for controls in FuncUI.
+While most of the controls have bindings provided, some controls (such as the DataGrid) are "too OOP" and are difficult or impossible to create bindings for.
+This makes a library like Elmish.Avalonia very useful as it sidesteps this problem altogether by using xaml.
-* There is not currently a reliable design preview tool (there is a very experimental project, but the author has stopped working on it and it's way too complex for me to want to mess with it).
-For me to do any kind of real project work with Avalonia and F#, I feel that a design preview is a necessity.
-After recently trying Elmish.WPF, I fell in love with the `ViewModel.designInstance` preview functionality that lets you preview your `init` values in the design preview panel.
+* There is not currently a reliable design preview tool for FuncUI (there is a very experimental project, but the author has stopped working on it and it's way too complex for me to want to mess with it).
+For me to do any kind of real project work with Avalonia and F#, a design preview is a necessity, and using xaml allows you to utilize the custom Avalonia design preview extension.
+After recently trying Elmish.WPF, I fell in love with the `ViewModel.designInstance` preview functionality that lets you preview your `init` values in the design preview panel, and this also works with Elmish.Avalonia!
+* You can use Avalonia.FuncUI and Elmish.Avalonia side-by-side to have the best of both worlds!

 ### Other reasons
 * Avalonia UI is a big deal in the .NET OSS community; it is always nice for F# community to be able to participate in the latest and greatest with as many options as possible.